 People-friendly streets restrictions during match days

-The Highbury people-friendly streets trial is designed to accommodate regular match day arrangements.
-The trial will not prevent residents from driving to and from their homes when Emirate's Stadium restrictions are in operation.
+The Highbury people-friendly street is designed to accommodate regular match day arrangements.
+The does not prevent residents from driving to and from their homes when Emirates Stadium restrictions are in operation.

-The road closure at the junction of Ronalds Road and Horsell Road which is being removed as part of the people-friendly streets neighbourhood trial, will be temporarily reinstated on match days and operated by Arsenal stewards.
+The road closure at the junction of Ronalds Road and Horsell Road which is removed as part of the people-friendly street, will be temporarily reinstated on match days and operated by Arsenal stewards.
 This will mean that access arrangements for residents of Witherington Road, and sections of Arvon Road, Ronalds Road and Horsell Road, will remain as they are now on match days.